News, articles, information about Geneva, Illinois City Council from the Kane County Chronicle and Shaw Local

 The Geneva City Council approved an annexation and several development agreements for nearly 55 acres at the southeast corner of Kirk Road and Division Street Monday night at a special meeting.

-Geneva aldermen acting as the Committee of the Whole on June 14 unanimously recommended approval of various contracts for services and purchases.
+Geneva alderpersons, acting as the Committee of the Whole Monday, unanimously recommended approval of a five-year contract with Kramer Tree Specialists Inc. for nearly $2.4 million for brush and leaf collection.